phuocnguyen2201/info-sec/h4-webbed.md

 ### Example.
 1. CWE-259: Use of Hard-coded Password: when you save the account within the code, instead somewhere else more secure like config file.

+**I have been working in Software development for approximately 5 years, and I can see myself did this "bad habbit" as well.
+So, when i read the definition of this CWE, i could recongnize I'm one of them, and i just want to do a small demo, so everyone could see the problem from my perspective.**

 ![alt Example of hard-coded password](image/hard-code-password.png)

 2. CWE-327: Broken or Risky Crypto Algorithm, and CWE-331 Insufficient Entropy: the algoritm is not strong enough and could be reverse or descrypt back to orginal information, the encryption pattern is easy to take a guess.

+**Back when I was studying Software Engineering, I was introducted the MD5 encryption and I never use it in the real project, beside academic project.
+Frankly, when i read the definition, I realized I could using MD5 as a perfcet exmaple to describe the CWE.
+Moreover, my point here is a strong encryption algorithm, should not be easy to predict the pattern, and decrypt back to original source.**

 Figure 1.
 Encrypt the term "haaga" using MD5.